iamvery/docs/warmup/view.md

 view processor converts the Markdown into HTML code.
 The result is an HTML document composed from multiple sources.

-Take a minute to refresh your browser so you can see the rendered content.
+Take a minute to restart your server and refresh your browser so you can see the rendered content.
 Cool, huh?

 ## Traffic Counters

 Next, we need to define the front-end for our traffic counters.
-Add the following markup between the opening and closing `<article>` tags, after the `include` comment:
+Add the following markup between the opening and closing `<article>` tags of `app/views/index.html`, after the `include` comment:

 ```html